xadhoom/mod_bcg729/README.md

 FreeSWITCH G.729A module using the opensource bcg729 implementation by Belledonne Communications.

-Simple G.729A codec for FreeSWITCH using the Belledone Communications G.729A GPLv2 implementation.
+Simple G.729A codec for FreeSWITCH using the Belledonne Communications G.729A GPLv2 implementation.
 Please see http://www.linphone.org/eng/documentation/dev/bcg729.html for further informations.

 This code is a modified version of fsg729 ( https://code.google.com/p/fsg729/ ) which